Mac all the way! I recently replaced my old Mac with a new one. I promised myself that I would take care of my new Mac

 So why remove temporary files and caches in your hard drive?
 Well, it gives you the much-needed disk space.

 As you might know, an overloaded drive would result in a slowing down of your Mac device.
 Thus, if you free it from disk space, you give it a chance to perform better.

-The next part of this guide will show you how to delete Temporary files, Cache, and Log manually.
+The next part of this guide will show you how to delete Temporary files, Caches, and logs manually.

 You can manually delete temporary files, log files, and cache on your Mac.
 However, this manual method of doing so is not recommended for beginners.
 Even advanced users sometimes get this wrong and cause system malfunction.